Engee documentation

 Continuous-time transfer function model

-Controller C2 has a much higher proportional gain.
-Otherwise, the two closed loop systems CL1 and CL2 are identical.
+The C2 controller has a much higher proportional gain.
+Otherwise, the two closed-loop systems CL1 and CL2 are the same.

-Graphically examine the pole and zero locations of both systems.
+Graphically, we examine the location of the poles and zeros of both systems.

 In [ ]: